rehierl/node-tree-outliner/1-1-1-graph-theory/2-2-operations-binary.md

 * `(S coupled-with G)` =!> `(S related-to G)`
 * `(S coupled-with G)` <=> `(S related-to G)` or `(S overlaps G)`

-Note that two graphs are unrelated if they overlap each other.
-Likewise, two graphs that overlap each other are unrelated.
-Because of that, "overlaps" and "related-to" are exclusive such that they can not be both.
+Note that two graphs are unrelated, if both overlap each other.
+Likewise, two graphs that are related to each other, do not overlap each other.
+Because of that, "overlaps" and "related-to" are exclusive.
+That is, two graphs can not be both (i.e. overlapping and related) at the same time.

 <!-- ======================================================================= -->
 ## union (+, or, union)